-Split is the largest city on the Adriatic coast.
-While our Villas in Split are not quite the Diocletian Palace, you can rest assured of a luxury stay.
+Split is the largest city on the Adriatic coast famous for the Diocletian Palace.
+While our Villas in Spilt are not quite the Diocletian Palace, you can rest assured of a luxury stay on the Split Riviera.

 Split Riviera is in Dalmatia; it extends from Trogir in the north to Dubci in the south and includes different municipalities.
 The largest city and the administrative center of this sub-region is Split.